When thirsty we are already

-Below are a few guidelines to follow for safe effective health enhancing detoxification
+Below are a few quidelines to follow for safe, effective, gentle, health enhancing detoxification of your body

 •Dehydration places every cell in the body under stress, especially the cells in the organs that detoxify the body like the liver, kidneys, digestive system, lungs and lymphatic system.